LOOKUP

 Description

-The LOOKUP operator allows you to lookup matching rows of a source column to a target table where the target and source tables cannot have a pre-defined join relationship in the Data Model.
+operator allows you to lookup matching rows of a source column to a target table ignoring the potentially pre-defined join relationship in the Data Model.

-It performs a left outer join between a target table and a source column which must have a N:1 relationship.
+performs a left outer join between a target table and a source column which must have a N:1 relationship.
 Only equi-joins are supported.
-Multiple join conditions are combined together using AND logic.
+Multiple join conditions are combined using AND logic.

 Syntax